Sunday 31 October, 12.30pm until 1.30pm, Lecture Theatre 1

 freelance journalist; environment consultant, New Scientist; author, The Climate Files: the battle for the truth about global warming and Peoplequake

-associate fellow, Institute of Ideas; university finance and accommodation officer
+associate fellow, Academy of Ideas; university finance and accommodation officer

 This scapegoating of Rajendra Pachauri will do little to truly fix the problems that the IPCC is facing.
 While his handling of criticism has been embarrassing at times, the public’s lack of trust in the panel cannot be solely, or even largely, placed at the door of one man.Craig Fairnington, Independent, 10 October 2010